-Allow at least two business days notice for all anticipated events and equipment needs.
+Allow at least two business days' notice for all anticipated events and equipment needs.
 Audio-Visual Technicians are provided as required.
 We do not provide projectionists.
-Technicians are available Monday-Friday, 8:00 A.M. to 7:00 P.M.
+Technicians are available Monday-Friday, 8:00 A.M. to 5:30 P.M.
+After 5:30 pm technicians are available with at least a 2-day advance notice.